 Several studies used artificial neural networks (ANN) for modelling complex hydrological processes, such as rainfall-runoff (Hsu and Gupta, 1995; Lorrai and Sechi, 1995; Minns and Hall, 1996; Dawson and Wilby, 1998; Tokar and Johnson, 1999; Rajurkar et al., 2002; Wilby et al., 2003; Giustolisi and Laucelli, 2005; Jain and Srinivasulu, 2006).
+Relatively few studies have tested the practicability of using ANN with various input configurations to model the rainfall-runoff relationship.
+For example, the river flow does not only depend on total rainfall, but also on other meteorological parameters.
+Thus, a simple adjustment to ANN input data can be made to ameliorate their performance in flow simulation.
 Researches also showed that ANN are one of the most promising tools in hydrology (ASCE Task Committee, 2000a; 2000b; Maier and Dandy, 2000; Dawson and Wilby, 2001).
 ANN can map the underlying relationship between input and output data without a prior understanding of the process under investigation (Kalteh, 2008).
 However, according to Kalteh (2008), ANN have been mostly criticized for their black-box nature due to the fact that the primary application of an ANN is the nonlinear modeling of input-output observations in order to obtain accurate modeling of the system's response.
 Nevertheless, several authors such as (Chergui, 2019; Lek et al., 1996; Kharroubi et al., 2016; Yao et al., 2014) showed that these models, inspired by the functioning of biological neurons, are very efficient for simulating and predicting river flows in catchment areas.
 Zohou et al. (2023) used two ANN models such as the Long Short-Term Memory (LSTM) and Recurrent Gate Networks (GRU) in the Oueme River basin at Savè outlet in Bénin.
 They found a strong similarity between the observed and simulated flows.
 Their results demonstrate the effectiveness of artificial intelligence-based models in hydrological modeling.
-Mohseni and Muskula (2023) examined the rainfall-runoff based model development using ANN models in the Yerli sub-catchment of the Upper Tapi basin in India.
+Mohseni and Muskula (2023) examined the rainfall-runoff-based model development using ANN models in the Yerli sub-catchment of the Upper Tapi basin in India.
 These authors used the Levenberg-Marquardt, Bayesian Regularization and Conjugate Gradient Scaled algorithms to train the ANN rainfall-runoff models.
 Their results show that Levenberg-Marquardt creates the most accurate model.